 The iPhone 12 mini lasted only 7:28 on 5G while the iPhone 12 Pro Max reached 10:53, making it the longest lasting new iPhone.

 iPhone 12 vs iPhone 11: Charging and MagSafe

 The bad news is that Apple does not include a charger of any kind in the iPhone 12 box.
 Apple did this to help reduce waste and help the environment.
 Instead, you get just a USB-C to Lightning cable in the box.

 Fortunately, Apple has made it easier than ever to recharge your iPhone – despite making you pay extra for a charging brick.
 The $39 MagSafe charger offers 15W wireless charging, and it's easy to snap the charger on your iPhone 12 because it uses magnets.

 MagSafe is not particularly fast, though, with our testing figures confirming that the battery level was at just 39% after 30 minutes of charging.
 You can also opt for a $19 20W wired charger that should get you to 50% in in 30 minutes.

 The iPhone 12's upgrades are plenty, from 5G and a faster A14 Bionic processor to new display sizes for both the iPhone 12 and iPhone 12 Pro Max.
 And, if you're really into photography, you'll enjoy the better low-light performance on the regular iPhone 12 and faster auto-focus on the iPhone 12 Pro models.

 Check out our full iPhone 12 review and iPhone 12 Pro review to see how these phones stack up.
 Can you hold out until September?
-Keep an eye out for iPhone 13 rumors and leaks as we get closer to launch of Apple's newest iPhones, as we expect several upgrades that could be worth waiting for.
+Keep an eye out for the latest iPhone 13 leaks as we get closer to the launch of Apple's newest iPhones, as we expect several upgrades that could be worth waiting for.